ducchung0002/CCSRv2/README.md

 <sup>1</sup>The Hong Kong Polytechnic University, <sup>2</sup>OPPO Research Institute
 </div>

-## ⏰ Update
-- **2024.12.11**: Code and models for CCSR-v2 are released. 👀 Please refer to this [branch](https://github.com/csslc/CCSR/tree/CCSR-v2.0).
-- **2024.9.25**: ⭐[CCSR-v2](https://arxiv.org/pdf/2401.00877) is released, offering reduced step requirements and supporting flexible diffusion step selection (2 or even 1 step) during the inference stage without the need for re-training.
-- **2023.12.23**: Code and models for [CCSR-v1](https://arxiv.org/pdf/2401.00877v1) are released.
-Please refer to this [branch](https://github.com/csslc/CCSR/tree/CCSR-v1.0).

 :star: If CCSR is helpful to your images or projects, please help star this repo.
 Thanks! :hugs:

  ## 🧡ྀི What's New in CCSR-v2?